 - 1 Providing the installation structure.

 - 2 Installing the outdoor unit.

 - 3 Providing drainage.

+- 4 Preventing the unit from falling over.

-- 4 Protecting the unit against snow and wind by installing a snow cover and baffle plates.
-See "6.1 Preparing the installation site" [> 25].
+- Protecting the unit against snow and wind by installing a snow cover and baffle plates.
+See "6.1 Preparing the installation site" [> 24].